Last updated on February 7, 2026

 Change of Fortune | Illustration by Sam Guay

-Theme boosters never really found the right home and seemed a little unfocused.
+Theme boosters never really found the right home.
 The niche they were aiming for was superseded by set boosters in the end, but theme boosters stuck around, often taking up shelf space in stores and going unsold.

-Lackluster theme boosters combined with the end of the free intro decks provided to local game stores left a big gap in products to introduce new players to the game.
+Lackluster theme boosters combined with the fewer free Intro Decks provided to local game stores left a big gap in products to introduce new players to the game.
 No doubt WotC noticed the popularity of Jumpstart as a very new-player-friendly format with fairly simple card designs and players who just wanted to dip their toes into Magic.
 And going for a low price makes them even more attractive to someone who wants to find out if Magic is for them.

-A further bonus of a product like this is that it’s not like an intro deck where you buy one and you may not want to tweak the deck afterwards.
+A further bonus of a product like this is that itโs not like an Intro Deck where you buy one and you may not want to tweak the deck afterwards.
 You can very easily buy more boosters, try out new theme combinations, and then try out a different combination later!
-Hence, Jumpstart boosters overtaking theme boosters.
+Hence, Jumpstart boosters are good to compare with theme boosters.

 How Many Packs Are in a Jumpstart Booster Box?

-There are 24 Jumpstart packs in a Jumpstart booster box.
-This is enough for 12 players to build 2-pack decks., Or for two people to build six different 2-pack decks each.
+There are 24 Jumpstart packs in a full-release Jumpstart booster box.
+This is enough for 12 players to build 2-pack decks, or for two people to build six different 2-pack decks each.

 Are Jumpstart Booster Boxes Worth It in General?